donaldboulton/minimal-mistakes/_posts/2018-05-14-post-Jekyll-Image-Gallery.md

 # A Simple or Complex Image Gallery

-Ther are two ways displayed below to build Image Gallerys with Jekyll using [MetaFuzzy Isotope](https://isotope.metafizzy.co/) and [Sachinchoolur LightGallery](http://sachinchoolur.github.io/lightGallery/demos/)
+There are two ways displayed below to build Image Gallerys with Jekyll using [MetaFuzzy Isotope](https://isotope.metafizzy.co/) and [Sachinchoolur LightGallery](http://sachinchoolur.github.io/lightGallery/demos/)

-The First is a Simple Gallery that Loops throught all images in a folder resizing the isotope page gallery display image online, using the origional image opened in LightGallery.
+The First is a Simple Gallery that Loops throught all images in a folder resizing the isotope page gallery display image online, the origional image is opened in LightGallery.

-The Second is driven off of a data yml file, a hard way to do it, but it gives you a mobie responsive data-responsive set of images kind of like a data-srcset but for a Isotope - LightGallery responsive display, using 4 or more image sizes.
+The Second is driven off of a data yml file, a hard way to do it, but it gives you a mobile responsive - data-responsive set of images kind of like a data-srcset but for a Isotope - LightGallery responsive display, using 4 or more image sizes.

 ## Image sizing

-Getting the five image sizes for the complex gallery is alot of work.
+Getting the four or more image sizes for the complex gallery is alot of work.
 If your on Github Pages, Cloudinary will not work.
-So I use Graphics Magic and then add the correct file extenshions for the size as image-th.jpg for the thumnail size, I use 320px for the thumbnail size.
+So I use Graphics Magic locally and then add the correct file extenshions for the size as image-th.jpg for the thumnail size, using 320px for the thumbnail size.
 Including 3 others image-320.jpg, image-800.jpg and image-1200.jpg, the main display image in lightgallery as image-1200.jpg.
-You can use different sizes to fit the needs for your site but they must have differing size extenshions as image-1234.jpg or whatever.
+You can use different sizes to fit the needs for your site but they must have differing file size extenshions as image-1234.jpg or whatever.

 ## Config and folder structure